cms-tau-pog/TauTriggerSFs/README.md

 # Checkout Instructions

-For the current best tau trigger scale factors for 2017 data and MC do (this is a test branch for ReMiniaod)
+For the current best tau trigger scale factors for 2017 data and MC, after checking out a fresh CMSSW release:
 ```
+mkdir TauTriggerSFs2017
+pushd TauTriggerSFs2017
-git clone -b tauTriggers2017_reMiniaod_test git@github.com:truggles/TauTriggerSFs2017.git TauTriggerSFs2017
+git clone -b tauTriggers2017_reMiniaod_test git@github.com:truggles/TauTriggerSFs2017.git
+popd
+scram b -j 8
 ```
-The c++ interface require you to scram b after checkout.
+For use in CMSSW, it is best if you keep the directory structure `${CMSSW_BASE}/src/TauTriggerSFs2017/TauTriggerSFs2017`.
+For additional details on using the c++ interface see below section on c++

 # Tau Trigger Scale Factor Tool for 2017 Data & MC